Prof. Adam P. Sharples

-Dr Adam P. Sharples is a Senior Lecturer in Cell and Molecular Physiology and the course director for the MSc in Cell and Tissue Engineering at Keele University, ISTM, School of Medicine, UK.
+Adam has held a previous Reader (Associate Professor) position at Liverpool John Moores University within the top institute (RISES) in the UK for research quality (REF2014) in sport and exercise sciences.
+Adam has also previously been a Senior Lecturer in Cell & Tissue Engineering at Keele University, ISTM, School of Medicine, UK.
 ISTM Keele is an EPSRC Doctoral Training Centre for Regenerative Medicine, an Arthritis UK and European Centre for Excellence in Tissue Engineering and a UK Regenerative Medicine Platform Research Hub.
-Adam previously held an academic position at the top institute in the UK for research quality (REF2014) in sport and exercise sciences at Liverpool John Moores University for 5 years prior to his appointment at Keele.

 Andreas Kasper (Final Year PhD Student)